-I looked at the a segment of the North Tower’s radio and television antennae, knowing I was dwarfed standing next to it.
+I looked at the a segment of the North Tower’s radio and television antennae.
+I was dwarfed standing next to it.

 As I walked by the fire engine Ladder 3, I remembered the emergency workers who gave their lives that day in order to save others.

 The most moving part of the museum, however, is not seen in pictures.
-In fact, pictures are prohibited in this area.
+In fact, photography is prohibited in this area.
 Here, you hear the voices and see the remnants of those who perished.
 You are inundated with the recorded voices of people recalling where they were that fateful day.
 You see replays of the morning television shows as they break the news.

 There also are the things you see.
 A charred rolodex that sat on someone’s desk.
 A clock, stopped in time, shows the minute when the plane hit a tower.
 So does a watch worn by a victim.
-Pieces of each plane are displayed.
+You see pieces of each plane.

 And you hear the voices.
 Recordings of news shows, 9-1-1 dispatch calls, firefighter conversations reverberate throughout the halls.
 You read and hear the final messages left on voicemail machines.
 Survivors recall their escapes and loved ones record their final moments with their lost loved ones.

 It is an overwhelming experience.
-In truth, we were unable to get through the exhibit in its entirety because those voices and images proved too much for us.
-They brought back some of the feelings we felt on that day and created new feelings that we could not experience until time had passed and we had grown in maturity.
+In truth, we were unable to get through the exhibit because those voices and images proved too much for us.
+They brought back some of the feelings we felt on that day.
+They also created new feelings that we could not experience until time had passed and we had grown in maturity.

 I write all of this as a warning.
-The museum is probably too emotionally charged for young children and is better suited to teenagers.
+The museum is probably too emotionally charged for young children.
+It is better suited to teenagers.
 I want my kids to go someday, but I think they are too young at present.